SuperOfficeDocs/superoffice-docs/docs/webtools/system-requirements.md

 ### SuperOffice 8.2 R06 (8.2.6689) and newer

 * SuperOffice Windows users can install the latest WebTools from the [Download Service][4] without worrying about compatibility.
-* Both Windows and Web installations use a new build of WebTools which ships **without** NetServer.
+* Both Windows and Web installations use a new build of WebTools that ships **without** NetServer.

 ### SuperOffice 8.1 and SuperOffice 8.2 up to 8.2 R04 (8.2.6642)